Anuraag-03/EEProject-QR-Code-Generator/README.md

 # QR-Code-Generator
-Allows user to generate QR code for the input text.
+Allows user to generate QR code for any given input.
+It generates the QR Code in a window using Tkinter GUI.
+Users can view previously generated QR codes.